Kiandisor/Walking-Simulator-Assessment/README.md

 	Week 7:
 		- Puzzle Five or Puzzle Clues
 	Week 8:
-		- Phone Controls
+		- PS4 Controls
 		- Extras

-	* Phone controls will be added depending on when its done in class ** TBD based off if there are more puzzles
+	* TBD based off if there are more puzzles